THE NECESSARY EQUIPMENT

 Glue the salpa to the center of the leather circle.

-Then, apply glue to the back of the second piece of leather and to the second side of the salpa.
-Apply a thin layer of glue and spread it well everywhere (going all the way to the edge but not over the edge).
+Next, apply glue to the back of the second piece of leather and to the other side of the salpa.
+Apply a thin layer of glue and spread it evenly (right to the edge but without going over).

 ![]() |